 What is Geology?

 Geology is inherently interdisciplinary.
-Our undergraduate degree in geology prepares you for a wide variety of scientific and technical jobs, especially in the energy industry and in the environmental and consulting fields.
+Our undergraduate degree in geology prepares you for a wide variety of scientific and technical jobs.
 As a geology major, you can choose a concentration in petroleum geology or environmental geology to explore the fields you're really interested in.

 Though geology clearly has its own unique subject matter, it also requires principles and methodologies from other sciences — from the study of Earth to the history of life on Earth.
 So an understanding of geology requires a basic background in math, physics, chemistry, biology, and material science.